Department of Social Development (South Africa)

-Charity Status

 The Department of Social Development (DSD) of South Africa is a government department responsible for providing social development, protection, and welfare services to the public.
 Previously called the Department of Welfare, it was renamed in July 2000.
-The current Minister of Social Development is Sisisi Tolashe.
+The current Minister of Social Development is Dina Pule.

 Establishing Law

 The first Department was established in 1937, to regulate and subsidise existing private, non-governmental welfare services, while providing some additional services.
 The 1997 White Paper for Social Welfare noted that post-Apartheid South Africa had inherited social welfare programmes which were “not considered to be critical social investment priorities and were under-resourced”.

 The Department "endeavours to create a better life for the poor, vulnerable and excluded people in society".
 It is tasked with reducing poverty, promoting social integration, and creating conditions for sustainable livelihoods.
-The Department also conducts research that develops the social indicators necessary for programme implementation and public accountability.
+The department also conducts research that develops the social indicators necessary for programme implementation and public accountability.
 Their mandate includes the provision of social assistance to the vulnerable through welfare services, social development and disaster relief.

 Contained within the DSD is the Nonprofit Organisations Directorate, which was established in 1997.
 It is tasked with administering the Register for Nonprofit Organisations.
 This register is voluntary.
 It seeks to increase credibility and transparency by having nonprofit organisations report details of their operations.

 The DSD plays a significant role in helping administer the South African non-profit sector.
 According to the South African Constitution, several rights are safeguarded through its Bill of Rights.
 Consequently, the DSD has a crucial role to play in administering social services and collaborating with the NPO sector to ensure peoples’ rights.